svelteschool/svelte-forms/README.md

 ### `actions`
 The actions prop takes an array of [action, options].
 The `action` is applied to the form element using the `options` just like it would be if you manually applied it to an element: `use:action={options}`.

+## Validation

+Handling form validation is pretty straight forward in Svelte using this library, you'd pick your preferred validation library (Yup for example) and just do a reactive statement like so: $: validity = validateForm(values) where validateForm is a function that does just that.

 ## Installing

 Simple.
 Install it using `yarn` or `npm`.